Looking For A Song

 Received from Connie, November 26, 2005:

 I have the sheet music to "In Old Judea" by Geibel and Buck what I really would like is a recording of the song (hymn).
-[The sheet music is from]in a German church run by Franciscans.
+[The sheet music is from] Our Lady Of Angels Catholic Church in Albany, New York, a German church run by Franciscans.
 It recently closed; started 1847?

 Received from Derek, December 5, 2005: